lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This guidance is not authoritative and has not been endorsed by NIST.

+Implementers seeking FIPS certification of a composite KEM algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered at least as strong and thus FIPS-approved.

+The composite algorithm has been designed to treat the underlying primitives as "black-box implementations" and not impose any additional requirements on them that could require an existing implementation of an underlying primitive to run in a mode different from the one under which it was certified.
+For example, the `KeyGen` defined in {{sec-keygen}} invokes `ML-KEM.KeyGen(seed)` which might not be available in a cryptographic module running in FIPS-mode, but {{sec-keygen}} is only a suggested implementation and the composite KeyGen MAY be implemented using a different available interface for ML-KEM.KeyGen.

+The authors wish to note that composite algorithms provide a design pattern to provide utility in future situations that require care to remain FIPS-compliant, such as future cryptographic migrations as well as bridging across jurisdictions with non-intersecting cryptographic requirements.

+The following sections go into further detail on specific issues that relate to FIPS certification.

 ### Combiner Function

 For reference, the KEM combiner used in Composite ML-KEM is: